 How We Determined Which 401(k) Provider is Best

-When determining which 401(k) providers are best, we looked at traditional banks, mutual fund companies, payroll providers, and third-party administrators.
+When determining which 401(k) providers are best, we looked at traditional banks, HR companies, mutual fund companies, payroll providers, and third-party administrators.
 401(k) providers come in all shapes and sizes, and we found a wide range of top providers that offer an array of services.
 Members on our list offer different services with varied billing structures.

 After looking at various types of 401(k) providers, here are the criteria we used to determine the best: